0x5c4r3/jekyll-theme-console/_posts/2020-09-11-OSCP_Writeup.markdown

 I was up to stay awake the whole night to find the last vulnerability.
 And I got it.
 At 3:50.
 At that point, reached 75pt I was quite sure to have a possibility.

 Once you took every single screenshot and copied the needed code and exploits, the remaining stuff is easy.
-Also the next day, the report is a pain in the ass but it's quite easy, so CARE YOUUR PSYCHOLOGYCAL STATE, that's the key.
+Also the next day, the report is a pain in the ass but it's quite easy, so CARE YOUR PSYCHOLOGYCAL STATE, that's the key.

 <br>
 <img src="../../../img/202010161356301000_COVERED.jpg" width="100%" height=auto alt="OSCP_CERTIFICATE">